 WANT TO VISIT THE NEW M.O.M.
 ART ANNEX IN ST. PETERSBURG?

-Each visit includes a general tour of the Art Annex, a personal tour of Alexia Nye Jackson’s exhibit “Mother The Job,” the opportunity to try on our Pregnancy Vests, and a chance to view films from our library, as well as access research materials from our extensive Andrea O’Reilly Reading Room (including Demeter Press Collection).
+Each visit includes a general tour of the Art Annex, a personal tour of current exhibits and art, and the opportunity to try on our Pregnancy Vests, as well as a chance to view films from our library, and access research materials from our extensive Andrea O’Reilly Reading Room (including Demeter Press Collection).

 At M.O.M. we aim to start great conversations, feature thought-provoking exhibits, and share information and education.

 Visits are by donation.
 Suggested contribution is $15 but there is no required specific amount.
 Looking forward hearing from you!

 538 28th St. N. St. Petersburg, Florida 33713 – SEE PHOTOS BY CLICKING HERE

 January 1, 2017 – The new MOM Art Annex opened in St. Petersburg, Florida.

 M.O.M. is actively seeking a next-level space to continue its mission of bringing exhibits, education, and programming to the community.
 In the meantime, the MOM Pop Up curates traveling exhibits and conducts workshops based on the Mother Studies curriculum.

 EXHIBITS FEATURED AT 401 EAST 84th ST. NYC 2011-2014